 Plan to join us in march 20-22, 2026 for the 123rd anniversary celebration with president theodore roosevelt!

 Thanks to everyone who participated and supported us for another amazingly fun celebration of Pelican Island National Wildlife Refuge last year!
 We enjoyed a wonderful fireside chat at the Heritage Center, Vero Beach with President Roosevelt to start the weekend off.
-We will be sharing a few photos from the weekend’s events here and on our Facebook page soon.
-VeroNews.com also has a story with some photos from the fireside chat here.
+Photos from the weekend’s events were shared on our Facebook page, and VeroNews.com also has a story with some photos from the fireside chat here.

 Joe Wiegand, aka President Theodore Roosevelt, will be joining us once again this year, bringing the history of Pelican Island, our nation’s first National Wildlife Refuge, to life.
 Events are planned at various locations and will feature a wildlife display and other activities.